laurenz23/lgames.jenga/Jenga/Assets/Jenga Readme.txt

 	- Refactor

 Bugs:
-	- Remove JengaPiece annoying movement when stack is getting higher.
 	- When Switching between main menu and in game scenes.
-	The lightning at in game scene is not in corrent lightning.
+	The lightning at in game scene is not in correct lightning.

+Updates Feb 12 - 16 2022: v0.1.3d
+	- Bug Fixes:
-	- New Story Indicator hides all when one piece is trigger the piece indicator all at once.
+		• New Story Indicator hides all when one jenga piece is trigger the piece indicator all at once
-	- New Story Indicator is trigger multiple times, setting new y position very high
+		• New Story Indicator is trigger multiple times, setting new y position very high
+		• Remove JengaPiece annoying movement when stack is getting higher.
+	- Refactor
+	- Improve game physics:
+		• Modified JengaPiece Prefab mass to 100,000
+		• Modified Game Gravity force at GameManager to -20f
+	- Added a action phase when stacking the jenga piece
+	- Added a functionality to check if inside or outside of the stack
+	- Added a functionality when a selected jenga piece is removed successfully from the stack it will move automatically to the highest point of jenga story

 Updates Feb 5 - 7 2022: v0.1.2d
 	- Added MainMenu Scene